The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 How a Dog’s Diet Impacts Their Skin and Fur

 One indication of poor nutrition is dull, unhealthy-looking hair that sheds everywhere.
-A well-nourished dog's coat should be smooth and relatively soft depending on your dog’s breed.
+A well-nourished dog’s coat should be smooth and relatively soft, depending on your dog’s breed.
 If this isn’t the case, it’s time to look at the food bowl.

-It’s important to feed your dog a high-quality food like Bil-Jac Super Premium Dog Food.
-Bil-Jac Dry is slow-cooked and gently dried to specifically help protect the key nutrients dogs need every day to be healthy.
-Protein and essential fatty acids help support not only your dog’s skin and coat, but also everything inside.
+Protein and essential fatty acids help support not only your dog’s skin and coat, but also what is going on inside your furry friend.
 For shedding in particular, Omega-3 and 6 fatty acids can help protect against irritated skin and support heart and joint health at the same time.

 You should also make sure that your dog is drinking plenty of water.
 Dehydrated skin doesn’t hang onto hair as well and can contribute to your dog’s hair problem.
-Having that fresh water bowl ready will help your furry friend maintain a nice healthy coat over time.
+When your pup isn’t getting enough water, their skin can become dry, flaky, and irritated – which not only leads to itchiness but also makes shedding worse.

-How to Get Rid of Dog Hair Everywhere
+How to Get Rid of Dog Hair

-Now that you have some more background on why dogs shed, it’s time to address the issue at hand: dog hair removal.
+Now that you have some more background on why dogs shed, it’s time to address the real issue at hand: dog hair removal.

 How to limit the spread of dog hair